trim21/pkg/readme.md

 ### batch

-if you push 100 element with batch size, consume will be called 10 times, with chunked 10 items.
+if you push 100 element with batch size 10, consume will be called 10 times, each with chunked 10 items.

 ### timeout